apk003/Data-Engineering/src/README.md

 ## Pipelines
 This subfolder contains two pipelines: BasicPipeline and TDSPipeline (first run WriteToPostgreSql).

-The first reads from a PostgreSQL database created in pgadmin, then it writes to a hive table.

-The second looks at Minneapolis traffic stop data to identify a racial bias in policing.
-Though not altogether in one scala class, this is really a pipeline taking local csv data, sending it to a database, then retrieving it for Spark analysis.

 ## Scala Functional
 Comprehensive display of various advanced functional programming concepts in scala.